gravitational/teleport/rfd/0093-offline-access.md

       ssh: strict
 ```

 Strict mode, which is only available when recording at the node, will result in the session failing to launch if the node is unable to record the session.
-In the event that

 #### Moderated Sessions